Hey World, Let's Get Going Again!

 However, at some point during each upheaval, after the initial shock begins to wane, people stop looking for the sky to fall, and begin the process of recovery and moving ahead with their lives and futures.

-Here in 2019, on the cusp of the millennium’s second decade, change is just beginning to take place.
+Here in 2020, faced with a global pandemic, change is just beginning to take place.
 The disruptor cometh, but reason, faith in the future, and remedies to survive and thrive are gaining momentum.

 Humans are critically important